-NLF: AEL grantees must be aware that enrollment targets outlined in Attachment 1 of this AEL Letter include carryforward targets from PY’18–’19.TWC staff may renegotiate these during PY’19–’20, as appropriate.
+NLF: AEL grantees must be aware that Participants Served targets outlined in Attachment 1 of this AEL Letter include carryforward targets from PY’18–’19.

 NLF: AEL grantees must be aware that a participant is an individual who has taken a pretest that establishes basic education eligibility and attains 12 direct contact hours.
-To receive credit toward participant enrollment targets, grantees must correctly code participants in TEAMS using the funding codes found in Attachment 3 of this AEL Letter.
+To receive credit toward participant enrollment targets, grantees must correctly code participants in TEAMS using the funding codes found in Attachment 4 of this AEL Letter.
 Participants must have at least one direct contact hour of service in the enrollment target category for EL Civics, Integrated EL Civics, Intensive Services, or IET to be counted toward that target.